nikhild738ND/enterprise-rag-support-agent/README.md

-# Enterprise RAG Support Agent (Simple Local Version)
+# Enterprise RAG Support Agent

-This project builds the exact support-copilot workflow you asked for, but replaces PostgreSQL + pgvector with:

 - **SQLite** for documents, chunks, traces, prompts, outputs, feedback, tickets, accounts, orders, and eval results
 - **FAISS** for vector search

-That makes the project much easier to run, explain, and demo in an interview.

 ## 1. What this system does